 The recent Supreme Court decisions in Burwell v.
 Hobby Lobby Stores and Zubik v.
 Burwell involve the federal RFRA and litigation in federal and state courts will continue to focus on RFRAs.
-The backlash we see in the states to so-called religious freedom bills started with RFRAs and include the recent battles in Indiana and Georgia.
+The backlash we see in the states to so-called religious freedom bills started with RFRAs and includes the recent battles in Indiana and Georgia.
 And many policy debates—on both the state and federal level—come down to disagreements over the meaning of RFRA and whether it can be used to trump laws prohibiting discrimination or ensuring access to vital health care services.

 Congress enacted the federal RFRA in 1993 with the goal of protecting religious liberty, especially for religious minorities.
-At the time of its passage, a broad coalition of progressives and conservatives groups supported the law, but since then, RFRA, and its state counterparts, have been misconstrued and exploited in ways its original proponents never could have imagined.
+At the time of its passage, a broad coalition of progressive and conservative groups supported the law, but since then, RFRA, and its state counterparts, have been misconstrued and exploited in ways its original proponents never could have imagined.